LunarG/VulkanSamples/layers/vk_validation_layer_details.md

  See the Khronos github repository for Vulkan-LoaderAndValidationLayers for additional pending issues, or to submit new validation requests

-## VK_LAYER_LUNARG_ShaderChecker

-### VK_LAYER_LUNARG_ShaderChecker Overview
+### VK_LAYER_LUNARG_core_validation Shader Checker Details Table

-The VK_LAYER_LUNARG_ShaderChecker functionality is part of VK_LAYER_LUNARG_draw_state layer and it inspects the SPIR-V shader images and fixed function pipeline stages at PSO creation time.
+The Shader Checker portion of the VK_LAYER_LUNARG_core_validation layer inspects the SPIR-V shader images and fixed function pipeline stages at PSO creation time.
 It flags errors when inconsistencies are found across interfaces between shader stages.
-The exact behavior of the checks depends on the pair of pipeline stages involved.
+The exact behavior of the checksdepends on the pair of pipeline stages involved.

-### VK_LAYER_LUNARG_ShaderChecker Details Table

 | Check | Overview | ENUM SHADER_CHECKER_* | Relevant API | Testname | Notes/TODO |
 | ----- | -------- | ---------------- | ------------ | -------- | ---------- |